adityakumarbarnwal/ERROR-404/README.md

-This is the Model that predicts whether the website is legit or not.
+This Model that predicts whether the website is legit or not.
 (finalurlchecker.ipynb)

+It also detects whether the email received is from the legitimate source or not by accepting the message details/description. (gentest.py)

-We are currently working on making it such that it also detects whether the email received or phone calls received is from legitimate resource.
+I am currently working on making it such that it also detects  whether phone calls received is from legitimate source and adding them all at one website.